codedemonuk/operations-review-2022/src/index.md

 Note:

 - Continuing move of on premise infrastructure to Azure
-- O365 and Azure infrastructure backed up to the Azure using Veeam and also staged to AWS for resilience.
+- Office 365 and Azure infrastructure backed up to the Azure using Veeam and also staged to AWS for resilience.
 - Equipment provided to officer to facilitate hybrid working environment.
   (Extra screens, keyboards, headsets etc.)
 - RDS (Remote Desktop Service) pilot deployed to support the function of legacy system across the VPN and allow the decommissioning of Windows 7 desktops.
   (After POC for VMWare Horizon proved cost prohibitive.)
 - Migration to cloud telephone system ongoing.
 - Mobile phone contract procured with new supplier.
 - Windows 10 rollout continues.